Skip directly to site content

 Select a success factor

-What was the percentage of embryo transfers that resulted in live-birth deliveries?
+What percentage of embryo transfers resulted in live-birth deliveries?

-What was the percentage of transfers that resulted in singleton live-birth deliveries?
+What percentage of transfers resulted in singleton live-birth deliveries?

-What was the percentage of transfers that resulted in single, term, normal birthweight live-birth deliveries?
+What percentage of transfers resulted in single, term, normal weight live-birth deliveries?

-What was the percentage of embryo transfers that resulted in multiple live-birth deliveries?
+What percentage of embryo transfers resulted in multiple live-birth deliveries?

 viewing 1 of 4